-mining on the public domain; maritime services and maritime-related services; primary dealership in United States government securities.
+ownership of real property; mining on the public domain; maritime services and maritime-related services; and primary dealership in United States government securities.

-5. With reference to Article II, paragraph 1, the Argentine Republic reserves the right to make or maintain limited exceptions to national treatment in the following sectors:
+4. The Republic of Ecuador reserves the right to make or maintain limited exceptions to national treatment, as provided in Article II, paragraph 1, in the sectors or matters it has indicated below: